apolloliu/zcp/README.md

 * Allow to have one common monitoring system (e.g Zabbix) for several OpenStack-based Cloud Data Centres;
 * Support keystone v3 to allow multiple domains using multiple proxies;
 * Support rabbitmq clusters to consume messages from topics of keystone and nova;
-* Provide default template(Template Nova) to import through zabbix web interface;
+* Provide default template(Template ZCP) to import through zabbix web interface;
 * Provide mongo driver to retrive metrics from Ceilometer mongodb directly.

 ##Requirements